CALL FOR SUBMISSIONS

 Participating artists help with the distribution of event promotional flyers and social media posts.

 Artists do their own art installation with Juror consultation.
-The AP grid wall display system will be installed and removed by a hired moving company.
+The AP grid wall display system will be installed by a hired moving company.
+Artists will be asked to take down their booth at exhibition closing.

 Artists handle their sales transactions.